 The interface consists of an LED display where two switches are provided to navigate through the menu.
+See Table 7 (page 24).

 Main Switch and Option

 Main switch is used to browse the main menu and the Option switch to browse the option menu.